zebzhao/Angular-QueryBuilder/README.md

 #### `queryOperator`

 Used to replace the query operator selection component.
-See example, or demo to see how it's done.

 |Context Name|Type|Description|
 |:--- |:--- |:--- |